June 14, 2018

 As entrepreneurs, we talk a lot about knowing the “why” behind our businesses, but it’s important to understand why we’re willing to negotiate, as well.

-Make sure you educate yourself on your own contract, especially the more complicated topics (like howIntellectual Property works), so you can explain to the client why you’re not willing to budge, or why it has a high cost to negotiation.
-This helps with Tip 5, too, when you have to explain the problem to a potential client.
+Know your contract through and through, especially the more complicated topics — like how Intellectual Property works, for example — so you can explain to the client why you’re not willing to budge, or why it has a high cost to negotiate.
+This’ll help you stand your ground, too.

-After asking them what they want, make sure you recap and repeat it back to them so you understand exactly what you’d be agreeing to.
-This is especially important if you’re talking over the phone or on a video call, and there aren’t any emails or documents to fall back on.
+After your client tells you what they want, recap and repeat it back to them so you both understand exactly what you’re agreeing to.
+This is especially important if you’re talking over the phone or on a video call, with no emails or documents to fall back on.

 Tip: You may want to summarize your conversation and email it to them after, as well, to make sure there are no misunderstandings!